A Beginner’s Guide to Swimming Pool Maintenance

 There are three fundamentals of pool care: circulation, cleaning, and chemistry – in that order!
 Circulation is often overlooked, but it’s the most important area of pool maintenance.
 A pool that has good circulation will rarely have issues like algae and cloudy water.

 One of the biggest questions I’m asked is how long a pump and filter should run.
 My answer: 24/7.
 However, that’s not going to work for everyone’s budget.
 So here’s a guide I put together to help you figure out how long you should keep your pump and filter running for the best circulation.

 Technically speaking, circulation is cleaning.
 It’s the automatic part of keeping a pool clean.
-However, your pool needs some good old fashioned elbow grease from you.
-A pool with good cirulation will need it less often, but you should do your part to vacuum, skim, and brush your pool on a weekly basis – just like you do in your home (I hope).
+However, your pool needs some good old-fashioned elbow grease from you.
+A pool with good circulation will need it less often, but you should do your part to vacuum, skim, and brush your pool on a weekly basis – just like you do in your home (I hope).

-Once you know what your pH, Alkalinity and Chlorine readings are, you can start to adding chemicals.
+Once you know what your pH, alkalinity, and chlorine readings are, you can start to add chemicals.
 Be sure to know what each chemical does and how it affects the water and the people who are swimming.

-This guide is the ultimate resource when it comes to understand basic pool chemistry
+This guide is the ultimate resource when it comes to understanding basic pool chemistry.

 How to Create a Pool Maintenance Schedule

 After reading and watching all those guides, you should have the confidence to take care of your pool without worry.
 I know that throughout your time with the pool you’ll have some questions, and that’s why I built this site.
 I want to make pool care easy and sometimes fun.